What are the Most Common Accidents in Factories?

 A factory is among the most dangerous kinds of workplace, packed as they are with heavy machinery.
 But with the right safety precautions, there’s no reason that the danger can’t be limited.
+You can create a much safer work environment by attending some safety training, like those found at 360 Training.
 Let’s take a look at some of the most pressing hazards.

 Repetitive Stress Injuries